Research passport Applications

-Once section 5 has been completed the researcher must take completed the Research Passport form along with the necessary attachments (eg CV, evidence of occupational health clearance, DSB certificate) to the lead NHS organisation for authorisations and validation.
+Once section 5 has been completed the researcher must take the completed Research Passport form along with the supporting documents (eg CV, evidence of occupational health clearance, DBS certificate) to the lead NHS organisation for validation and authorisation.

-Once authorised by a NHS organisation it becomes a valid Research Passport and can be provided along with the necessary attachments to other NHS organisations where the research will be undertaken.
+Once authorised by an NHS organisation it becomes a valid Research Passport and can be provided along with the supporting documents to other NHS organisations where the research will be undertaken.